tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% enddocs %}

+{% docs dim_application_release_sk %}

+Unique identifier of an application release.
+Identifies the combination of major, minor and patch version of a release from an specific application.

+{% enddocs %}

-{% docs dim_gitlab_version_sk %}
+{% docs application_release_id %}

-The unique surrogate key created by using `version_id` which is a unique identifier of a release maintained by the versions app.
+The unique identifier of the release of an application.

 {% enddocs %}